 The Fort Lauderdale International Boat Show features more than 100,000 visitors, six miles of docks, more than 1,500 boats and well over 1,000 exhibitors every fall.
-Back for its 60th year, FLIBS is filled with floating eye candy.
-The new enclave — Superyacht Village — will debut with spectacular vessels up to 400 feet.
-Even if you don’t know your aft from your starboard and don’t know how to tie a bowline, you will still enjoy this slice of the salt life as well as the upscale, 100-vendor Culinary Experience, Hospitality Lounge, informative seminars and an appearance by world-renowned artist, scientist, diver, conservationist and fashion brand.
-Guy Harvey.
+Back for its 62nd year in 2021, FLIBS is filled with floating eye candy.
+The Superyacht Village enclave shows off spectacular vessels up to 400 feet.
+Even if you don’t know your aft from your starboard and don’t know how to tie a bowline, you will still enjoy this slice of the salt life as well as the upscale, 100-vendor Culinary Experience, Hospitality Lounge, informative seminars and an appearance by world-renowned artist, scientist, diver, conservationist and fashion brand creator Guy Harvey.
+Spend an afternoon or several days at the boat show and you'll see why Fort Lauderdale is also known as the Yachting Capital of the World.
 By the way, the best way to attend the boat show is to relax and let Water Taxi do the driving.

 Every year, the Seminole Hard Rock Winterfest Boat Parade kicks off the holiday season with the “Greatest Show on H2O.”
 You’ll see private boats, giant showboats and corporate mega-yachts adorned with thousands of lights, as well as music, performers and decorations.
 There are plenty of spots to watch the spectacle along the 12-mile parade route from the New River to the Intracoastal Waterway up to Lake Santa Barbara in Pompano Beach.